For day-of coordinators and wedding planners

 10+ vendors, full production

 Band, photo, video, catering, florists, lighting, transportation.
 Role-based views keep each vendor focused on their slice.
-One broadcast reaches everyone who needs the change.
+One planner-approved in-app update reaches everyone who needs the change.
 The bigger the vendor count, the more this matters.

 Where EventSync fits next to the tools you already use.